AFeng-x/SMT/README.md

 ### Training from scratch on ImageNet-1K

-To train a `Swin Transformer` on ImageNet from scratch, run:
+To train a `SMT` on ImageNet from scratch, run:

 ```bash
 python -m torch.distributed.launch --master_port 4444 --nproc_per_node 8 main.py \